Israel passes law legalizing thousands of settlement homes

 Trump has signaled a far more accepting approach to settlements, raising hopes in Netanyahu's government that it will be able to step up construction.
 The White House said little as Netanyahu announced plans during Trump's first two weeks in office to build over 6,000 new settler homes.
 But after Netanyahu announced his plan to establish a new settlement for the first time in two decades, Trump indicated that he, too, might have his limits.

-"While we don't believe the existence of settlements is an impediment to peace, the construction of new settlements or the expansion of existing settlements beyond their current borders may not be helpful in achieving that goal," the White House said.Comment on this story
+"While we don't believe the existence of settlements is an impediment to peace, the construction of new settlements or the expansion of existing settlements beyond their current borders may not be helpful in achieving that goal," the White House said.4 comments on this story

 The Palestinians want the West Bank, east Jerusalem and the Gaza Strip — territories Israel captured in the 1967 Mideast war — for their future state.
 Much of the international community views settlements as illegal and an obstacle to reaching peace with the Palestinians.
 Shortly before leaving office, President Barack Obama allowed the U.N.
 Security Council to pass a resolution declaring settlements illegal.
 Obama cited the Israeli outpost legislation as a reason for not vetoing the resolution.